logomonicLearning/osi-model/layers/2_dataLinkLayer.md

 </table>

-- Frame: A frame is a DPU created on the Data Link layer and has source and destination MAC addresses, and the FCS (Frame Check Sequence)<span style="display:none">(Optional) when field length is not used </span> used for error detection
+- <b>Frame</b>: A frame is a PDU created on the Data Link layer and has source and destination MAC addresses, and the FCS (Frame Check Sequence)<span style="display:none">(Optional) when field length is not used </span> used for error detection
-- Logic Link Controller(LLC): Upper sublayer of the DLL which is the mediator between the network layer above and the MAC sublayer below.
+- <b>Logic Link Controller(LLC)</b>: Upper sublayer of the DLL which is the mediator between the network layer above and the MAC sublayer below.
-- Media Access Controller(MAC): The Lower sub-layer of the DLL which  communicates with the physical layer below and the LLC (upper-sublayer)
+- <b>Media Access Controller(MAC)</b>: The Lower sub-layer of the DLL which  communicates with the physical layer below and the LLC (upper-sublayer)

 ---